niconerd-zz/extensions/README.md

     * The extension name should match the title of the Extension listed on TheEventsCalendar.com.
 * Description: Replace `[Extension Description]` with a brief description about what your plugin does.
     * Keep this to 140 characters or less.
-* Extension Class: After choosing a plugin name, you will need to assign a PHP class name to this extension. `[Example]` with your class name.
+* Extension Class: After choosing a plugin name, you will need to assign a PHP class name to this extension.
+Replace `[Example]` with your class name.
     * The class name should be thoroughly unique and brief.
     * Each word within the class name will be capitalized, and should be separated by a single underscore.
 Example: `Hide_Tribe_Bar`
     * Typically the class name is similar to the extension's folder name.
 If your folder is `tribe-ext-hide-tribe-bar` the full class name could be `Tribe__Extension__Hide_Tribe_Bar`.
     * For the full details on class naming conventions, see the [Tribe Products Coding Standards](http://moderntribe.github.io/products-engineering/guidelines/).

-At times the Version should be modified too, such as when you are releasing an updated version of an existing extension.
-The Version should follow the [Semantic Versioning](http://semver.org/) standard.
-The initial public release will always be `1.0.0`, and from the the major, minor, and patch versions will be incremented with each release depending on what type of change was made.

 The rest of the plugin header will stay the same in nearly every extension.